microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/CDMUtilSolution/readme.md

 # Overview
-CDMUtil solution is client tool based on [CDM SDK](https://github.com/microsoft/CDM/tree/master/objectModel/CSharp) to read and convert CDM metadata as TSQL DDL statements for Synapse Analytics.
-It can also convert SQL Server Table metadata as CDM metadata in Azure Data lake.
-CDMUtil can be deployed as Azure Function App or local console app to help with following scenarios:
+CDMUtil solution is a client tool based on [CDM SDK](https://github.com/microsoft/CDM/tree/master/objectModel/CSharp) to read and convert CDM metadata as TSQL DDL statements for Synapse Analytics.
+It can also convert SQL Server Table metadata as CDM metadata in Azure Data Lake.
+CDMUtil can be deployed as an Azure Function App or local console app to help with following scenarios:

 ## Create T-SQL metadata on Synapse Analytics from CDM metadata:
 Convert CDM metadata to TSQL DDL statements and execute DDL on Synapse Analytics.
-You can use CDMUtil reader functions to read the CDM metadata created by Dynamics 365 Export to Data Lake feature to automatically create view or external tables on Synapse Analytics.
+You can use CDMUtil reader functions to read the CDM metadata created by Dynamics 365 Export to Azure Data Lake feature to automatically create views or external tables on Synapse Analytics.
 Following diagram shows high level concept of the scenario.
  ![Cdmreader](cdmreader.png)
-## Export SQL server tables data to Azure data lake in CDM format:
+## Export SQL server tables data to Azure Data Lake in CDM format:
-Convert SQL server table metadata into CDM format and write cdm.json and manifest.cdm.json into Azure data lake.
-You can utilize CDMUtil writer functions with Azure data factory/Synapse pipeline to Export SQL Server tables data to data lake in CDM format (Use copy activity to copy table data and CDMUtil to create CDM metadata).
+Convert SQL server table metadata into CDM format and write cdm.json and manifest.cdm.json into Azure Data Lake.
+You can utilize CDMUtil writer functions with Azure Data Factory/Synapse pipeline to Export SQL Server tables data to data lake in CDM format (Use copy activity to copy table data and CDMUtil to create CDM metadata).

 ![Cdmwriter](cdmwriter.png)

 # CDMUTIL Usage Scenarios

-CDMUtil can be used in following scenarios
+CDMUtil can be used in the following scenarios:

-## 1. Azure function App with integrated storage events (EventGrid) -
+## 1. Azure Function App with integrated storage events (EventGrid) -
 For complete automation, CDMUtil EventGrid triiger can be used to react on blob created (cdm.json) and create views/external table on Synapse Analytics.

-> **_NOTE:_**  This is applicable for scenarios when export to data lake add-in available in your sandbox environment or exporting Tables data using ADF Solution from tier 1 enviromentment.
+> **_NOTE:_**  This is applicable for scenarios when the Export to Azure Data Lake add-in is available in your sandbox environment, or when exporting tables data using ADF Solution from a Tier 1 enviromentment.

 ### Deploy:CDMUtil as Azure Function App
 [Deploy CDMUtil as Azure Function App](deploycdmutil.md) as per the instruction.

 ### Configure: Storage event subscription
-1. In Azure portal, go to storage account , click on Events > + Event Subscription to create a new event subscription
+1. In Azure portal, go to storage account, click on Events > + Event Subscription to create a new event subscription
-2. Give a name and select Azure function app eventGrid_CDMToSynapseView as endpoint.
+2. Give a name and select Azure Function App eventGrid_CDMToSynapseView as endpoint.
 ![Create Event Subscription](createEventSubscription.png)
-3. Click of Filters and update event filters as following
+3. Click on Filters and update event filters as following
   a.
 Enable subject filters
   * **Subject begin with**: /blobServices/default/containers/dynamics365-financeandoperations/blobs/***environment***.sandbox.operations.dynamics.com/Tables
   * **Subject ends with**: .cdm.json